 So how should you tackle a refresher study of your CFA curriculum?

-General Study:
+General study:

 • Consistently set aside at least some time every day.
 Cramming doesn’t work.
 And, even if you are studying regularly, it’s more effective to study a little every day than to study in one large block each weekend.